scanzy/flutterchat/README.md

 You should now be inside the container, with your project files available in the `/app` directory.

-4. Make sure Flutter and its packages are up to date:
+4. Make sure Flutter and its packages are up to date \*:
    ```bash
    flutter upgrade && flutter pub get
    ```

-5. Generate the required Linux files for Flutter:
+5. Generate the required Linux files for Flutter \*:
    ```bash
    flutter create --platforms linux .
    ```